-Q: Is it safe to eat smoked seafood during pregnancy?
+Is smoked seafood healthy during pregnancy?

-You can identify such refrigerated smoked sea food from the labels reading 'nova style', 'lox', 'kippered,' 'smoked' or 'jerky.'
-Such fish is stored in the refrigerated section of the grocery store or is found at deli counters.
+Pregnant women should not eat refrigerated smoked seafood like salmon, trout, whitefish, tuna, cod, and mackerel unless it is served in a casserole or cooked dish.
+You can identify such refrigerated smoked seafood from the labels reading 'nova style', 'lox', 'kippered,' 'smoked' or 'jerky.'
+Such fish is stored in the refrigerated section of the grocery store or is found at deli counters and can cause listeriosis.

-Also avoid smoked seafood like shark, swordfish, king Mackerel, white tuna and Tilefish as these varieties are high in methyl mercury which is poisonous.
+Also avoid smoked seafood like shark, swordfish, king Mackerel, white tuna and Tilefish as these varieties are high in methylmercury which is poisonous.
 Mercury poisoning can harm the unborn child's nervous system.
 All fish should be limited to only a couple of times a week.